gzachariadis/Windows-10/README.md

 Set-ItemProperty 'HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem' -Name 'LongPathsEnabled' -Value 1
 ```

-Disabling unnecessary system animations, it is highly recommended that you enable the <i>"Turn off all unnecessary animations (when possible)" option in "Control Panel > Ease of Access > Ease of Access Centre / Make the computer easier to see"</i> for the best performance with komorebi.
+<div align="justify">Disabling unnecessary system animations, it is highly recommended that you enable the <i>"Turn off all unnecessary animations (when possible)" option in "Control Panel > Ease of Access > Ease of Access Centre / Make the computer easier to see"</i> for the best performance with komorebi.</div>

 Now in an non-administrator window, execute the following...